CN-CODEGOD/MySript/README.md

 # MySript
-Powershell scripts for CLI management and init application
+Powershell scripts for CLI management and init application For MyShell